thearkode/libft/README.md

 FUNCTIONS

-- check if a parameter is alphanumeric int		ft_isalnum(int c);
+- check if a parameter is alphanumeric: int		ft_isalnum(int c);

 - check if a parameter is alpha